 Using Gamification to Teach Portfolio Management Principles

 This is a fun blog post with tips on using gamification to teach portfolio management principles (PPM).
 Portfolio management is not rocket science, but quickly conveying key concepts to people not familiar with project and portfolio management disciplines can be difficult.
 I learned this the hard way recently through my participation at two business competitions in Seattle.
 As I was working to come up with a simple message to explain portfolio management, I was reminded of a game I used to play in high school called Klax that actually contained many portfolio management principles.
-Klax is similar to many other puzzle gamers requiring players to connect multiple objects together of the same color.
+Klax is similar to many other puzzle games requiring players to connect multiple objects together of the same color.
 The basic game play involves colored tiles coming down a conveyor belt and the player needs to catch the tiles before they fall off and successfully drop them into a holding container (5 tiles by 5 tiles big) where points are scored by lining up at least three tiles in a row of the same color.
 The player can hold up to 5 tiles in order to better plan when and how to drop colored tiles into the bin.
 When colored tiles are lined up, points are scored and the tiles disappearing clearing up more space to drop more tiles.
 A vertical stack of three tiles scores the least amount of points, horizontal connections score more, and diagonal connections score even more.
 Skilled players can connect 4 and 5 tiles together to score more points and lining up tiles to form an “X” scores a massive bonus.
 The game becomes more and more challenging as the number of colored tiles increases and come faster down the conveyor belt.
 The game ends when a player has missed too many falling tiles or fills the container bin (demo).

 Connection to PPM